Skip to main content

 If the client replies to a reminder with a decline keyword within 48 hours, Bella will:

-- Not auto-cancel the appointment (a “No” could mean “I need to reschedule”)
+1. Not auto-cancel the appointment (a “No” could mean “I need to reschedule”)

-- Send an auto-reply: “We’ve noted your response. will follow up shortly.”
+2. Send an auto-reply: “We’ve noted your response. will follow up shortly.”

-- Add an amber Declined — needs follow-up pill below the reminder bubble
+3. Add an amber Declined — needs follow-up pill below the reminder bubble

-You’ll see the pill at a glance and can ring or text the client to figure out the next step.
+Decline keywords: no, n, nah, nope, cancel, decline, 👎 You’ll see the pill at a glance and can ring or text the client to figure out the next step.
+These take effect immediately and apply to all automated messaging from your business:

-STOP, UNSUBSCRIBE, END, QUIT, OPT OUT | Stops all SMS to this client.
-They will not receive reminders, confirmations, or marketing. |
+STOP, UNSUBSCRIBE, END, QUIT, OPT OUTStops all SMS to this client.
+They will not receive reminders, confirmations, or marketing.

-NO PROMOS, STOP PROMOS, STOP MARKETING | Stops only marketing SMS.
-Transactional messages (reminders, confirmations) continue. |
+NO PROMOS, STOP PROMOS, STOP MARKETINGStops only marketing SMS.
+Transactional messages (reminders, confirmations) continue.

-START, SUBSCRIBE, OPT IN | Re-subscribes them to all messaging. |
+START, SUBSCRIBE, OPT INRe-subscribes them to all messaging.

 Each consent change triggers a confirmation auto-reply so the client knows it took effect.
 Consent state is also visible in the Contact Info panel.